surma/surma.dev/content/things/omt-for-three-xr.md

 ## Moar balls

 I ripped out the demo from the repository so I could set up Rollup to handle workerization using my [`rollup-plugin-off-main-thread`][rollup-plugin-off-main-thread] plugin.
-I also used this opportunity to run [`prettier`][prettier] (what were you thinking, [MrDoob][mrdoob]?
+I also used this opportunity to run [`prettier`][prettier] (what were you thinking, [Mr.doob][mrdoob]?
 Just kidding.) and refactor the code a bit to give me a bunch of top-level variables to fiddle with:

 ```js
 // Field of View